Lemon Cream Tart

 Instructions

-1. In the bowl of a stand mixer, add butter, sea salt, and all-purpose flour.
-Mix on low until just crumbly.
-Over-mixing will active gluten in flour and make for a tougher crust.
+- In the bowl of a stand mixer, add butter, sea salt, and all-purpos flour.
+Mix on low speed just until crumbly.
+Over-mixing will activate gluten in flour and make for a tougher crust.
 Add almond flour and powdered sugar, mixing until just combined.
 Add vanilla and egg yolks on medium speed until just combined.

-1. Very lightly grease a tart pan with softened butter, just enough to keep it from sticking.
+- Very lightly grease a tart pan with softened butter.
 You should barely see the butter on the pan.
 If it is over-greased the dough may slip down the side as it is baking.

-2. Remove the dough from the fridge, unwrap from the plastic, and place on a lightly floured surface.
-For easier transportation, you can roll it out on a floured silpat or piece of parchment paper.
+- Remove dough from fridge, unwrap from plastic wrap, and place on a lightly floured surface.
+For easier transportation to tart pan, you can roll it out on a floured silpat or piece of parchment paper.

-2. Remove the crust from the fridge and dock the bottom with a fork.
-(Poke holes in it.)
+- Remove crust from fridge and dock (poke holes in) bottom with a fork.
 This will allow steam to escape evenly during baking.

-4. Bake for 15 minutes, then remove the parchment paper and pie weights.
-Bake for an additional 5-15 minutes, or until the crust begins to evenly color and turn golden.
+- Bake for 15 minutes, then remove parchment paper and pie weights.
+Bake for an additional 5-15 minutes, or until crust begins to evenly color and turn golden.
 Allow to cool.

-1. In a small bowl, combine half of the sugar, lemon juice, and salt; whisk until sugar and salt have dissolved.
+- In a small bowl, combine 1/2 cup / 100g of the sugar with lemon juice and salt; whisk until sugar and salt have dissolved.

-2. In a medium bowl, combine the remaining half of sugar with egg yolks and whisk for 30 seconds.
-Whisk the first lemon juice mixture into this mixture and add the zest.
+- In a medium bowl, combine remaining 1/2 cup / 200g of sugar with egg yolks and whisk for 30 seconds.
+Whisk the first lemon juice mixture into this mixture and add zest.

-3. Create a water bath by simmering 1 inch of water in a medium saucepan over low heat.
-Place the lemon mixture over the saucepan, making sure the bottom of the bowl isn't touching the water; whisk constantly so the eggs don't scramble.
+- Create a water bath by simmering 1 inch of water in a medium saucepan over low heat.
+Place lemon mixture over saucepan, making sure the bottom of the bowl isn't touching the water; whisk constantly so eggs don't scramble.
 Attach a digital thermometer to the bowl and continue to whisk until mixture reaches 176-179.6°F / 80-82°C.

-4. Remove from the heat and strain into a bowl through a fine-meshed sieve.
-Use a spatula to push mixture through the strainer, if necessary.
+- Remove from heat and strain into a bowl through a fine-meshed sieve.
+Use a spatula to push mixture through strainer, if necessary.
 Transfer thermometer to the new bowl.
 Allow mixture to cool to 140°F / 60°C, about 5 minutes.

-5. At this point pour the mixture into a blender, or leave in the bowl if using an immersion blender.
+- At this point pour mixture into a blender, or leave in bowl if using an immersion blender.
 Add half of the butter and blend, then add second half of the butter and blend for an additional 30 seconds or so, until mixture is completely smooth.

-6. Pour the lemon cream into the baked crust and allow to set for at least 2 hours in the refrigerator.
+- Pour lemon cream filling into baked crust and allow to set for at least 2 hours in refrigerator.
 Decorate as desired, dust with powdered sugar, or leave as is.

 Calories